seanreed1111/sql-recipes/recipes.md

 +----------+-------+
 |   5 | Henry |
 +----------+-------+
-When you use HAVING, you can still include a WHERE clause—but only to select rows, not to test summary values.
+When you use HAVING, you can still include a WHERE clause—but only to SELECT rows, not to test summary values.
 HAVING can refer to aliases, so the previous query can be rewritten like this: mysql> SELECT COUNT(*) AS count, name
 -> FROM driver_log